 If one parent always punishes and the other seeks to ease the blow, odds are the children will grow up being closer to the more lenient parent and/or even resenting the disciplinarian.
 To avoid this, parents should come together to find a common ground regarding how they will approach future discipline situations.
 Doing so avoids children pitting one parent against the other or exposing the children to an unstable environment.

 If you Disagree, Don't Argue in Front of the Children

 There will be times parents will not agree on the best way to handle a child's behavior.
 While there may be some non-negotiable areas, such as bedtime and polite language, others may be less straightforward.
 When faced with these situations, use an agreed upon signal to show your partner that you want to discuss this problem in private and not in front of the children.

 This will avoid scenarios where one parent initiates the punishment, while the other undermines them, by saying something like, "Isn't that a little harsh?"
 When this occurs, children may feel like they have the upper hand and may try to take advantage of the situation.
 If you both continue to disagree about parental control or rules, consider seeking help from a family therapist to discuss various ways you can work as a team and not against each other.

 There are a variety of parenting techniques you can learn through child development training.
+One of the bundles we offer is called "Guiding Young Children's Behavior" which can give you some great ideas on developing healthy behaviors in your children.
 You can use these yourself as a parent, or share ideas with the parents of the students in your classroom.
 Raising happy, healthy children is everyone’s main goal.